mucosal-immunology-lab/bioinformatics-hub/docs/NextFlow/scRNAseq.md

 This repository contains the relevant Nextflow workflow components, including a conda environment and submodules, to run the pipeline.
 To retrieve this repository alone, run the `retrieve_me.sh` script above.

+!!! warning "Git version requirements"

-:warning: Git `sparse-checkout` is required to retrieve just the **nf-mucimmuno/scRNAseq** pipeline.
+    Git `sparse-checkout` is required to retrieve just the **nf-mucimmuno/scRNAseq** pipeline.
 It was only introduced to Git in version 2.27.0, so ensure that the loaded version is high enough (or that there is a version loaded on the cluster at all).
-As of July 2024, the M3 MASSIVE cluster has version 2.38.1 available. :warning:
+As of July 2024, the M3 MASSIVE cluster has version 2.38.1 available.

 ```bash
 # Check git version